 A park in Glasgow was sealed off after children playing in a stream noticed it had turned a vivid green.
-As our Commercial Director Chris Taylor reveals, it was the latest in a string of pollution incidents from a former chemical works as the city looks to regenerate for the future.
+It was the latest in a string of pollution incidents from a former chemical works as the city looks to regenerate for the future.

 Polmadie Burn runs through Richmond Park and flows into the River Clyde to the south of the city.
 Never has a stream name been more apt.
 The area was sealed off when tests revealed that the water was contaminated with high concentrations of hexavalent chromium (chromium IV).
 This is a chemical that irritates skin and eyes, can cause asthma, kidney and liver problems and lung cancer.